Free delivery on orders over £100

 What are the side effects of AHAs?

 No skincare ingredient is perfect, unfortunately, and just like with anything else, AHAs may come with some side effects.
-Luckily, most people don’t experience any, and even if they do, it’s usually mild and side effects which go away quickly on their own.
+Luckily, most people don’t experience any, and even if they do, it’s usually mild and the side effects go away quickly on their own.

 Look out for:

-- Dry patches
+• Dry patches

-- Itchiness
+• Itchiness

-- Redness
+• Redness

-- Stinging
+• Stinging

 If you experience side effects, stop using the product and reach out to a skin expert if they’re severe or don’t go away on their own.
-Most people find that even simply reducing the amount of times they use an AHA each week can help reduce these side effects.
+Most people find that even simply reducing the number of times they use an AHA each week can help reduce these side effects.

 Face Dr top tip: Watch out!
 AHAs also make your skin more sensitive to the sun, so using a high-grade sunscreen every day is more important than ever.

-Product to try: ZO Skin Health’s Daily Sheer Broad Spectrum.
+Product to try: ZO Skin Health’s Daily Sheer Broad Spectrum

 Products to try with AHAs